-A comprehensive transformation of the 1915 Ford Motor Building from a 200,000 sf vacant shell, into a modern new Immune Transplant Therapy Center (ITTC) is a collaboration of the University of Pittsburgh Medical Center with Wexford Science & Technology.
-This cutting-edge innovation research facility will support medical researchers in developing new and improved treatments for cancer, autoimmune and inflammatory diseases, slowing down aging and the avoidance of donor-organ rejection.
-The new ITTC will feature the addition of a 160,000 sf lab tower and a 295-car parking facility, resulting in a total of 360,000 sf on eight floors.
-The character of the existing building will be preserved while integrating new facilities such as flexible life science research labs — both wet and dry labs — support areas, offices, an auditorium, retail space, and a “main street” that joins the existing building and the addition.
-An atrium will serve as a gathering and event space with a café and open-stadium seating.
-The world-class facility will serve as the centerpiece of a planned new innovation district.
+This new cutting edge innovative research facility was a collaboration of the University of Pittsburgh Medical Center with Wexford Science & Technology.
+The project involved the comprehensive transformation of a historic 195,000 sf Ford Motor building constructed in 1915, the addition of a new 160,000 sf lab tower and 295-car parking facility, resulting in a total of 355,000 gsf on eight floors.
+The facility supports medical researchers in developing new and improved treatments for cancer, autoimmune and inflammatory diseases, aging, and the avoidance of donor-organ rejection.
+The character of the existing building was preserved while integrating new facilities such as flexible life science research labs — both wet and dry labs — support areas, offices, an auditorium, retail space, and a “main street” that joins the existing building and the addition.
+An atrium serves as a gathering and event space with a café and open-stadium seating.
+WFT provided fire protection and alarm design and construction administration services.

 SOCIETY FOR COLLEGE & UNIVERSITY PLANNING EXCELLENCE IN ARCHITECTURE AWARD, Adaptive Use